• News

 Alex Nigg @remotesuperhost

-Alex Nigg is the founder and CEO of Properly, an operations platform for short-term rentals connecting thousands of properties across North America, Europe and Australasia with their service providers.
-Nigg is a frequent speaker at industry events in North America and Europe.
-With his partner Tammi, he also manages vacation rentals in San Francisco, Seattle, and New Zealand.
-Prior to finding his passion for the vacation rental industry, Alex was a management consultant at Bain & Company, an entrepreneur, and a venture capital investor in Silicon Valley.
+Alex Nigg is the Founder and CEO of Properly (getproperly.com), an operations platform for short-term rentals.
+Properly provides remote inspection and management services, and has a service provider network spanning North America, Europe and Australasia.
+Alex is a frequent speaker at industry events in North America and Europe.
+Prior to finding his passion for the vacation rental industry, Alex was a management consultant at Bain & Company, entrepreneur and venture capital investor in Silicon Valley

 Related Itemsaccorhotelsairbnbairbnb plusAlex Niggapplebeyond airbnbbooking.comdomioexpediaFeaturedhiltonhomeawayhostmakerlive therelyricmarriottmeyer vacation rentalsoasis collectiononefinestayProperlysondersouthern resortsstay alfredsun realtytaylor-made deep creek vacationsthe unboud collectiontheguildtribute portfolio homesvacasaVacation rentalsVRBO